g-miroslav/g-miroslav.github.io/test.md

+---
+layout: page
-# Split Timeline into shifts
+title: Split Timeline into shifts
+---

 ## Introduction
 The Power BI report and Power Query M code demonstrates how to split time data into days and shifts.
 In the example provided, the data is split into 3 shifts and each day starts at 6am.
 This ensures that data, such as duration between start and end times, is attributed accurately to each day and shift.